Accelize/drm/doc/drm_sw_advanced_description.rst

 =============================  ========  ============  ======================  =============================================
 Parameter                      Type      Access        Constraint              Description
 =============================  ========  ============  ======================  =============================================
-license_type                   string    Read-only     NA                      return the license type: node-locked, floating/metering license_duration               uint32_t  Read-only     NA                      return the duration in seconds of the current or last license num_activators                 uint32_t  Read-only     NA                      return the number of activators detected by the DRM controller session_id                     string    Read-only     NA                       return the current session ID session_status                 bool      Read-only     NA                      indicate if a session is currently open license_status                 bool      Read-only     NA                      indicate if a license is running in the Controller metered_data                   uint64_t  Read-only     NA                      return the current value of the metering data counter nodelocked_request_file        string    Read-only     NA                      return the path to the node-locked license request JSON file drm_frequency                  int32_t   Read-only     NA                      return the measured DRM frequency drm_license_type               string    Read-only     NA                      return the license type of the DRM Controller: node-locked, floating/metering product_info                   string    Read-only     NA                      return the product information stored in the DRM Controller Read Only Mailbox mailbox_size                   uint32_t  Read-only     NA                      return the size of the Mailbox read-write memory in DRM Controller token_string                   string    Read-only     NA                      return the token string token_validity                 uint32_t  Read-only     NA                      return the validity in seconds of the current token as provided by the WOAuth2 WS token_time_left                uint32_t  Read-only     NA                      return the number of seconds left until the current token expires frequency_detection_method     int32_t   Read-only     NA                      return the method index used to detect the DRM frequency bypass_frequency_detection     bool      Read-only     NA                      return true if the frequency detection system is disabled, false otherwise log_file_path                  string    Read-(write)  No                      read (or write) the logging file path: default path is "./drm_lib.log".
+license_type                   string    Read-only     -                       return the license type: node-locked, floating/metering license_duration               uint32_t  Read-only     -                       return the duration in seconds of the current or last license num_activators                 uint32_t  Read-only     -                       return the number of activators detected by the DRM controller session_id                     string    Read-only     -                       return the current session ID session_status                 bool      Read-only     true or false           indicate if a session is currently open license_status                 bool      Read-only     -                       indicate if a license is running in the Controller metered_data                   uint64_t  Read-only     -                       return the current value of the metering data counter nodelocked_request_file        string    Read-only     -                       return the path to the node-locked license request JSON file drm_frequency                  int32_t   Read-only     -                       return the measured DRM frequency drm_license_type               string    Read-only     -                       return the license type of the DRM Controller: node-locked, floating/metering product_info                   string    Read-only     -                       return the product information stored in the DRM Controller Read Only Mailbox mailbox_size                   uint32_t  Read-only     -                       return the size of the Mailbox read-write memory in DRM Controller token_string                   string    Read-only     -                       return the token string token_validity                 uint32_t  Read-only     -                       return the validity in seconds of the current token as provided by the WOAuth2 WS token_time_left                uint32_t  Read-only     -                       return the number of seconds left until the current token expires frequency_detection_method     int32_t   Read-only     -                       return the method index used to detect the DRM frequency bypass_frequency_detection     bool      Read-only     true or false           return true if the frequency detection system is disabled, false otherwise log_file_path                  string    Read-(write)  -                       read (or write) the logging file path: default path is "./drm_lib.log".
 Can be set only from configuration file (no override from C/C++ code) log_file_type                  int32_t   Read-(write)  [0-2]                   read (or write) the logging file type 0=no logging file, 1=basic file, 2=rotation file.
-Set only from configuration file (no override from C code) log_file_rotating_size         int32_t   Read-(write)  No                      read (or write) the logging rotating file size in KBytes: default=1024 (KBytes).
-Set only from configuration file (no override from C code) log_file_rotating_num          int32_t   Read-(write)  No                      read (or write) the logging rotating number of backup files: default=3.
-Set only from configuration file (no override from C code) log_file_verbosity             int32_t   Read-write    [0-6]                   read and write the logging verbosity on the file: 0=trace, 6=quiet log_file_format                string    Read-write                            read and write the logging file format.
-Refer to spdlog reference manual (https://github.com/gabime/spdlog/wiki/3.-Custom-formatting) log_verbosity                  int32_t   Read-write    [0-6]                   read and write the logging verbosity on the stdout/stderr: 0=trace, 6=quiet log_format                     string    Read-write                            read and write the logging file format.
-Refer to spdlog reference manual (https://github.com/gabime/spdlog/wiki/3.-Custom-formatting) frequency_detection_threshold  double    Read-write    [0.0-100.0]             read and write the accepted percentage of error between the frequency set in the conf file and the measured frequency frequency_detection_period     uint32_t  Read-write    [100-1000]              read and write the period of time in milliseconds used to measure the real DRM Controller frequency custom_field                   uint32_t  Read-write    No                      only for testing, a register accessible to the user for any purpose mailbox_data                   string    Read-write    32 * mailbox size       only for testing, read or write values to Mailbox read-write memory in DRM Controller ws_retry_period_long           uint32_t  Read-write    << license duration     read and write the time in seconds before the next request attempt to the Web Server when the time left before timeout is long ws_retry_period_short          uint32_t  Read-write    < ws_retry_period_long  read and write the time in seconds before the next request attempt to the Web Server when the time left before timeout is short ws_request_timeout             uint32_t  Read-write    >0                      read and write the web service request timeout in seconds during which the response is waited log_message_level              int32_t   Read-write    No                      only for testing, read and write the log level used with log_message parameter to set the message level list_all                       string    Read-only     NA                      list all parameter keys available dump_all                       string    Read-only     NA                      read all parameter key values page_ctrlreg                   string    Read-only     NA                      return nothing, print all registers in the DRM Controller Registry page page_vlnvfile                  string    Read-only     NA                      return nothing, print all registers in the VLNV File page page_licfile                   string    Read-only     NA                      return nothing, print all registers in the License File page page_tracefile                 string    Read-only     NA                      return nothing, print all registers in the Trace File page page_meteringfile              string    Read-only     NA                      return nothing, print all registers in the Metering File page page_mailbox                   string    Read-only     NA                      return nothing, print all registers in the Mailbox page hw_report                      string    Read-only     NA                      return nothing, print the Algodone HW report trigger_async_callback         string    Write-only    No                      only for testing, call the asynchronous error callback with the given message log_message                    string    Write-only    No                      only for testing, insert a message with the value as content hdk_compatibility              string    Read-only     NA                      only for testing, return the lower version of the HDK it is compatible with health_period                  uint32_t  Read-only     >=0                     return the current value of the health period.
+Set only from configuration file (no override from C code) log_file_rotating_size         int32_t   Read-(write)  -                       read (or write) the logging rotating file size in KBytes: default=1024 (KBytes).
+Set only from configuration file (no override from C code) log_file_rotating_num          int32_t   Read-(write)  -                       read (or write) the logging rotating number of backup files: default=3.
+Set only from configuration file (no override from C code) log_file_verbosity             int32_t   Read-write    [0-6]                   read and write the logging verbosity on the file: 0=trace, 6=quiet log_file_format                string    Read-write    -                       read and write the logging file format.
+Refer to spdlog reference manual (https://github.com/gabime/spdlog/wiki/3.-Custom-formatting) log_verbosity                  int32_t   Read-write    [0-6]                   read and write the logging verbosity on the stdout/stderr: 0=trace, 6=quiet log_format                     string    Read-write    -                       read and write the logging file format.
+Refer to spdlog reference manual (https://github.com/gabime/spdlog/wiki/3.-Custom-formatting) frequency_detection_threshold  double    Read-write    [0.0-100.0]             read and write the accepted percentage of error between the frequency set in the conf file and the measured frequency frequency_detection_period     uint32_t  Read-write    [100-1000]              read and write the period of time in milliseconds used to measure the real DRM Controller frequency custom_field                   uint32_t  Read-write    -                       only for testing, a register accessible to the user for any purpose mailbox_data                   string    Read-write    32 * mailbox size       only for testing, read or write values to Mailbox read-write memory in DRM Controller ws_retry_period_long           uint32_t  Read-write    << license duration     read and write the time in seconds before the next request attempt to the Web Server when the time left before timeout is long ws_retry_period_short          uint32_t  Read-write    < ws_retry_period_long  read and write the time in seconds before the next request attempt to the Web Server when the time left before timeout is short ws_request_timeout             uint32_t  Read-write    >0                      read and write the web service request timeout in seconds during which the response is waited log_message_level              int32_t   Read-write    -                       only for testing, read and write the log level used with log_message parameter to set the message level list_all                       string    Read-only     -                       list all parameter keys available dump_all                       string    Read-only     -                       read all parameter key values page_ctrlreg                   string    Read-only     -                       return nothing, print all registers in the DRM Controller Registry page page_vlnvfile                  string    Read-only     -                       return nothing, print all registers in the VLNV File page page_licfile                   string    Read-only     -                       return nothing, print all registers in the License File page page_tracefile                 string    Read-only     -                       return nothing, print all registers in the Trace File page page_meteringfile              string    Read-only     -                       return nothing, print all registers in the Metering File page page_mailbox                   string    Read-only     -                       return nothing, print all registers in the Mailbox page hw_report                      string    Read-only     -                       return nothing, print the Algodone HW report trigger_async_callback         string    Write-only    -                       only for testing, call the asynchronous error callback with the given message log_message                    string    Write-only    -                       only for testing, insert a message with the value as content hdk_compatibility              string    Read-only     -                       only for testing, return the lower version of the HDK it is compatible with health_period                  uint32_t  Read-only     >=0                     return the current value of the health period.
 0 means the asychronous feature is disabled health_retry                   uint32_t  Read-only     >=0                     return the current value of the health retry timeout.
-0 means there will be no retry health_retry_sleep             uint32_t  Read-only     >=0                     return the current value of the health retry sleep ws_api_retry_duration          uint32_t  Read-write    >=0                     read and write the period of time in seconds during which retries occur on activate and deactivate functions
+0 means there will be no retry health_retry_sleep             uint32_t  Read-only     >=0                     return the current value of the health retry sleep ws_api_retry_duration          uint32_t  Read-write    >=0                     read and write the period of time in seconds during which retries occur on activate and deactivate functions host_data_verbosity            uint32_t  Read-(write)  [0:2]                   read (and write) the level of verbosity for the amont of host and card data collected.
+Set only from configuration file (no override from user's code) host_data                      string    Read-only     -                       read the host and card information log_file_append                bool      Read-(write)  true or false           read (and write) the appending parameter for the basic logging file.
+Set only from configuration file (no override from user's code) ws_verbosity                   uint32_t  Read-(write)  -                       read (and write) the curl verbosity.
+Set only from configuration file (no override from user's code) trng_status                    string    Read-only     -                       read the TRNG related status registers num_license_loaded             uint32_t  Read-only     -                       read the number of licenses provisioned in the DRM Controller
 =============================  ========  ============  ======================  =============================================